 - 14.1.
 Arctic Winter Games policies dictate that each sport shall establish a sport specific jury to deal with protests arising from the field of play as dictated by the rules specified in section 5 of this technical package. - 14.2.
-When the Arctic Winter Games are held in Canada, field of play disputes will be resolved in accordance with the rules of United World Wrestling and/or Wrestling Canada Lutte. - 14.3.
-When the Arctic Winter Games are held in Alaska, field of play disputes will be resolved in accordance with the rules of of United World Wrestling and/or USA Wrestling. - 14.4.
-Challenges will be settled by the Head Official at the time the challenge is made. - 14.5.
-Decisions resolved in accordance with 14.2 or 14.3 are considered final - 14.6.
-Decisions of the Head Official may only be appealed to the Games Jury under these conditions: - 14.6.1.
-Failure to follow the rules as specified in the AWGIC Sport Technical Package. - 14.6.2.
-An error in fact. - 14.6.3.
-Failure to follow the dispute resolution procedures specified in the relevant International Federation and/or National Governing Body rules and/or AWGIC exceptions. - 14.7.
+When the Arctic Winter Games are held in Canada field of play disputes will be resolved in accordance with the rules of Hockey Canada. - 14.3.
+When the Arctic Winter Games are held in Alaska field of play disputes will be resolved in accordance with the rules of USA Hockey. - 14.4.
+Decisions resolved in accordance with 14.2 or 14.3 are considered final. - 14.5.
+Such decisions may only be appealed to the Games Jury under these conditions: - 14.5.1.
+Failure to follow the rules as specified in the AWGIC Sport Technical Package. - 14.5.2.
+An error in fact. - 14.5.3.
+Failure to follow the dispute resolution procedures specified in the relevant International Federation and/or National Governing Body rules and/or AWGIC exceptions. - 14.6.
 See Appendix B for details on the appeals process.

-Appendix A International Sport Federation Rules
+Appendix AInternational Sport Federation Rules